 - Citronella Incense Sticks: While incense sticks like those of citronella are recommended as mosquito repellents, it is best not to use them in excess.
 Citronella incense sticks have the highest amount of suspended particulate matter and are hence likely to contribute to respiratory disorders.12

 - Herbal Incense Sticks: There is a market that sells “herbal incense” meant for smoking.
 These drugs are sold under the pretense of having the same effects as marijuana but on a legal market.
-These drugs, however, are not regulated and users have reported heart palpitations, panic attacks, paranoia, psychosis, and loss of consciousness.
+These drugs, however, are not regulated and users have reported palpitations, panic attacks, paranoia, psychosis, and loss of consciousness.
 It’s strongly recommended that you stay away from any kind of drug marketed as herbal incense.

-Frequent exposure to any kind of incense stick for long durations can adversely affect your health, so it’s best to avoid the use as far as possible.
+Frequent exposure to any kind of incense stick for long durations can affect your health, so it’s best to avoid the use as far as possible.
 If you have lung problems, avoid using incense.
 It is also recommended that you reduce the amount of time you’re exposed to incense and ensure sufficient ventilation while burning incense at home.

 References [ + ]

 |1.||↑||Lin, Ta-Chang, Guha Krishnaswamy, and David S. Chi.
 “Incense smoke: clinical, structural and molecular effects on airway disease.”
 Clinical and Molecular Allergy 6, no. 1 (2008): 3.|

 |2.||↑||Zhou, R., Q. An, X. W. Pan, B. Yang, J. Hu, and Y. H. Wang.
 “Higher cytotoxicity and genotoxicity of burning incense than cigarette.”
 Environmental Chemistry Letters 13, no. 4 (2015): 465-471|